 One of the key functions of our Board of Directors is informed oversight of our risk management process.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure.
 Our executive officers are responsible for the day-to-day management of the material risks we face.
 Our Board administers its oversight function directly as a whole, as well as through various standing committees of our Board that address risks inherent in their respective areas of oversight.
-For example, our Audit Committee is responsible for overseeing the management of risks associated with our compensation policies and programs; and our Nominating and Corporate Governance Committee oversees the management of risks associated with director independence, conflicts of interest, composition and organization of our Board, director succession planning, and oversight of healthcare, regulatory, and fraud and abuse compliance.
+For example, our Audit Committee is responsible for overseeing the management of risks associated with our financial reporting, accounting and auditing matters and cybersecurity; our Compensation Committee oversees the management of risks associated with our compensation policies and programs; and our Nominating and Corporate Governance Committee oversees the management of risks associated with director independence, conflicts of interest, composition and organization of our Board, director succession planning, and oversight of healthcare, regulatory, and fraud and abuse compliance.